canton7/c-name-style/README.md

 Each rule has a name (between the `[` and `]`), one or more filters (described later), and a `rule`.

-When CNameStyle encounters a symbol (variable, function, etc) in the file being processed, it searches through the set of rules from top to bottom, looking for one which matches.
+When c-name-style encounters a symbol (variable, function, etc) in the file being processed, it searches through the set of rules from top to bottom, looking for one which matches.
 A rule matches if all of the filters match.
 Once it finds a rule which matches, it tests the `rule` regex to see whether it matches the symbol's name, and prints a message if not.